MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 5. For everything else you need to know about shared mailboxes, please see [Create a shared mailbox](create-a-shared-mailbox.md).

-## Use the office 365 admin center to convert a mailbox
+## Use the Microsoft 365 admin center to convert a mailbox

 ::: moniker range="o365-worldwide"